Garden Grove, California: History

-19th century
+Nineteenth century

 Rancho Las Bolsas was a land grant under Mexican governance that primarily dealt in cattle ranching in the central Orange County floodplains.
-The land had originally belonged to the indigenous Tongva and Acjachemem people, but featured displacement under the Spanish colonization and Mexican land grants.
+Native inhabitants were displaced under the Spanish colonization and Mexican land grants.

 Garden Grove was founded by Alonzo Cook in 1874.
 A school district and Methodist church were organized that year.
 It remained a small rural crossroads and farming community until the arrival of the Pacific Electric Railroad in 1905.
 The rail connection helped the town prosper with the influx of tourists, visitors and eventually settlers, and it was noted for its crops of oranges, walnuts, chili peppers and later strawberries.

-20th century
+Twentieth century

 In 1933, much of the town's central business district was destroyed by the Long Beach earthquake, and one person was killed at the high school.
 The post-World War II boom led to rapid development, and Garden Grove was incorporated as a city in 1956 with about 44,000 residents.

 In 1956, Orange County Plaza (now The Promenade) was opened at Chapman and Brookhurst, and upon its expansion in 1959, it had 60 stores, including a J. C. Penney, 2 variety stores and 2 supermarkets, and billed itself as both the largest and the first regional shopping center in Orange County.

-21st century
+Twenty-first century

-During the 1970s, Korean Americans began to move into Garden Grove in several waves of migration.
-It eventually turned the area into "Little Seoul" (also referred to as Korea Town) and grew to be the second largest Korean business district on the west coast.
+During the 1970s, Korean Americans began to move into Garden Grove, in several waves of migration.
+It eventually turned the area into "Little Seoul" (also referred to as Korea Town), and grew to be the second largest Korean business district on the west coast.
 Since its initial establishment, the Korean American population has expanded to other nearby cities like Fullerton and Irvine, but it claims to have the oldest "Little Seoul" in Orange County.

+In May 2026, a leak of methyl methacrylate at the GKN Aerospace plant forced the evacuation of 40,000 residents in the immediate area due to the risk of the 34,000 gallon tank either spilling over or exploding.